Found this posted elsewhere on Tripadvisor under St. Petersburg to Moscow on MS Zosima Shashkov with Gate 1 Travel”

 Staff: All of the staff members were professional, friendly, and helpful.
 Tour Manager, Tanya, was friendly and answered any questions we had along the way.
 She seemed to be involved in everything!

 Visa: We used the tour’s agency to arrange for our visas.
 It worked out well.

 Note: The ship offered LIMITED wi-fi internet in the Small Bar at the front of the ship.
 Connections were spotty and depended on the ship’s location.
 Sometimes we had good connections and speed.
 We soon realized that we could almost always get connected when we were going through the locks.

 While you're in Russia, a cruise down its greatest rivers can be a perfect opportunity for you to better understand the Russian soul world-known for its mysteriousness.
 A Russian river cruise is not a simple trip from one point to another - it's an unforgettable experience that will remain in your memory for all your life.
 While cruising down the river in Russia, you can enjoy unique Russian cuisine and breathtaking folk music and decorative arts and immerse yourself deeper in Russian history while visiting greatest Russian cities.

 And, of course, a Russian river cruise is probably the best way to travel if you want to fully enjoy the beauty of gorgeous Russian landscapes.
 Just imagine how spectacular the sunset on a river can be!

-Obviously it is high time to open sales for the cruises onboard our luxurious 5Star motorship “M. Rostropovich” in season 2018!
+Dear Partners!It is high time to open sales for the cruises of season 2019!